Abzraja/sql-challenge/README.md

 ## ii.
 Data Engineering <a id="data-engineering"></a>
 When creating the diagram the Table Names, Fields, Primary and Foreign Keys, Data Types, and Relationships, were entered.

 The tool creates an SQL Table Schema which you can export as a SQL file.
-The resulting [Table Schema](#schema) for my diagram.
+The exported file is in the SQL Queries folder.

-I created a PostgreSQL database using [pgAdmin](#pgadmin).
+I created a PostgreSQL database using [pgAdmin](https://www.pgadmin.org/).

 Then I entered the code contained in the Table Schema file into the SQL Query Tool and ran the Query to generate the Tables in the database.